saurabhagrawal2896/PowerBI_Analytics_Dashboard/README.md

 ### 4. Product Performance:
 -	Analysis of top 5 Profit and Loss Products guides product management decisions, focusing on promoting profitable products and addressing issues with low-performing products.

+### 5. Regional Sales Patterns:
+-	The Map Plot visualizes sales per Region, enabling geographic analysis and identification of regions with high or low sales performance, helping in strategic allocation of resources and marketing efforts.

 ## Conclusion
 This visualization file showcases the actionable insights into various aspects of the company's operations, enabling informed decision-making to drive growth and profitability.

-### 5. Regional Sales Patterns:
--	The Map Plot visualizes sales per Region, enabling geographic analysis and identification of regions with high or low sales performance, helping in strategic allocation of resources and marketing efforts.

-Overall, this dashboard provides actionable insights into various aspects of the company's operations, enabling informed decision-making to drive growth and profitability.